 The Marin Headlands is one of the most stunning and captivating areas near San Francisco and makes for a great day trip for anyone looking to explore the outdoors.
 From breathtaking scenery and rolling hills to historical sites and miles of trails, this incredible area has something for everyone.

-For those who prefer an easier hike, the 3.5-mile out-and-back Tennessee Valley Trail is a great option and will take you to the small, black-sand Tennessee Beach.
+Tennessee Valley Trail: A 3.5-mile hike leading to black-sand Tennessee Beach, with coastal views and wildflowers.
 Along the way, you’ll get to enjoy stunning views of the coast, along with coastal scrub and wildflowers in the springtime.

 Discover the Wonders of Point Reyes National Seashore by Kayaking, Whale-watching, and Camping